RamenVentures/Operating-Manual/README.md

 ### Our Investment Analysis

-After our meeting, we ask ourselves 10 questions questions.
-They’re designed to find companies that fit our specific investment thesis.
+After our meeting, we reflect on 10 questions that help us decide if a company fits our thesis.

-If, after our analysis, we decide we’d like to invest, we’ll move to due diligence.
+If, after our analysis, we’d like to invest, we’ll move to due diligence.
-If we decide not to invest, we commit to tell you why and share our analysis notes with you.
+If we decide not to invest, we'll tell you why and share our analysis notes with you.

 **We Ask**